 The following roles are defined.
-While in some cases these roles correspond to positions, the design and integration teams are staffed from the development groups as described in Sections 5.1 and 5.2.
+While in some cases these roles correspond to positions, the design and integration teams are staffed from the development groups as described in Sections 5.1 and 5.2..

-Architect - assemble appropriate resources from groups for design exercises, lead the design/estimation process, define System Element tests, develop the functional architecture; act as the integration lead, bring all the technical parts together from the various development efforts across the groups, assemble them into a working system, lead testing, identify issues and drive resolution
+Architect - Assemble appropriate resources from science stakeholders and DMS groups for design exercises, lead the design/estimation process, help to define System Element tests, develop the conceptual architecture, lead elaboration of logical and physical architecture.

-Group Leads - responsible for delivery of work assigned to their group, participate in design process and/or allocate resources for the design/planning and integration.
+Group Leads - Responsible for delivery of work assigned to their group, participate in design process and/or allocate resources for the design/planning and integration.
 The DMS groups which are responsible for SRDP delivery are described in the Section 7 (Resources and Budget).
+The SSA Group Lead (or designate) will act as act as the integration lead, bring all the technical parts together from the various development efforts across the groups, assemble them into a working system, lead testing, identify issues and drive resolution.

-Design Team members - Under the direction of the Architect, consider the work which is requested, the long-term plan (roadmap); as a team consider options for delivery, converge on a solution (architecture decomposition and modification, interface definitions), provide estimates of time required to develop capabilities, and add them to the existing software stack.
+Design Team members - Under the direction of the Architect, consider the work which is requested, the long-term plan (SRDP roadmap); as a team consider options for delivery, converge on a solution (architecture decomposition and modification, interface definitions), provide estimates of time required to develop capabilities, implement and test them.
 Provide feedback on whether the requested work packages are realistic in the requested timeframe, and if not, suggestions on options/modifications that could be accomplished.

-Integration Team members - integrate the deliverables as a system, conduct integration and verification testing
+Integration Team members - Integrate the deliverables as a system, conduct integration and verification testing.

-DMS Software Head - work with stakeholders and Architect to align requested work to resources, and if necessary, adjust work request to available time/resources; work with management and stakeholders to resolve priority conflicts and project issues; track DMS progress, responsible for the delivery of the DMS work
+DMS Software Head - Work with stakeholders and architect to align requested work to resources, and if necessary, adjust work request to available time/resources; work with management and stakeholders to resolve priority conflicts and project issues; track and report DMS progress, responsible for the delivery of the DMS work.

-Developers - participate in design and integration roles as needed, both within group and across groups; develop and deliver software and unit tests, conduct unit tests, contribute to regression test suite
+Developers - Participate in design and integration roles as needed, both within group and across groups; develop and deliver software and unit tests, conduct unit tests, contribute to regression test suite.